forward3d/ganger/README.md

 machines as you wish.
 Ganger will use the least-utilised daemon (the one running the fewest containers) to launch a new machine.

+It's not important what the network service is - only that you supply a Docker image which was built with a port exposed via the `EXPOSE` command.
+You tell Ganger what that port is, what the port you want to be available to clients on is, and Ganger will do the rest.

 ## That sounds mad!
 Why would you want to use Ganger?

 The rationale for creating Ganger was driven by a real-world problem.
 I use